araspik/druntime/README.md

 own versions of DRuntime.
 While the implementations may differ, the interfaces should be the same.

+This version goes beyond and tries to unify the compiler's abstraction by

 Features
 --------

 The runtime library provides the following:

+Note that in this fork, much of this will have to be rewritten in order to remove dependencies on the C library and made as platform-independent as possible.
+At the moment, very little works.

 * The Object class, the root of the class hierarchy.
 * Implementations of array operations.